Anisia94/HelloWorld/README.md

 Additionally and mandatory, for each test, we have to process the recorded webservices to substitute the containing dates with placeholders.
 This step is necessary because we have to use dynamics dates according to the day in which tests are executed.
-For this purpose the commands bellow should be executed :
+For this purpose the command bellow should be executed :
  `mvn -q compile -DskipTests exec:java -Dexec.mainClass="org.unicredit.u4a.automation.wiremock.services.Automation"`

-This will add placeholders in recorded webservices, which will be replaced with the corresponding dates in playback phase.
+This will add placeholders in recorded webservices.
+Then, in playback phase, these will be replaced with the corresponding dates.
-Also, the responses from called stored procedures are stored in the application we test ???and ready to be used in playback mode.
+Also the responses from called stored procedures are stored in the application we test and ready to be used in playback mode.

 ### 2. Playback

    In this phase, some configuration need to be done in order to use all the registered responses from webservices and SP from the previous step.
+These respnses are used in automated tests.

    Using git bash go to U4A app in U4A-WEB/source/U4A-EBA-ADV-EAR module and run :

    `clean install -DautPlay -Dliberty`

-   start the application server as in previous stage using :
+   Start the application server as in the previous stage using :

      `mvn liberty:run-server -Pliberty,development`

-   Now we move back, on the current application U4A_AUT and run:
+   Now move back, on the current application U4A_AUT and run:

    `mvn -q compile -DskipTests exec:java -Dexec.mainClass="org.unicredit.u4a.automation.wiremock.services.PlaybackWiremock"`